 Just thinking about a family getaway high up in the mountains makes you relax.
 Surrounded by forest and the fragrant smell of pines and spruce, America’s finest mountain resorts are therapeutic retreats for active families.
-In winter, you can ski or snowshoe, and come summer, it’s time to hike, bike, canoe, fish and go horseback riding.
-Or, you can simply relax.
-There’s no better place to leave the stresses of everyday life behind than these mountain family resorts.
+In winter, you can ski or snowshoe, and come summer, it’s time to hike, bike, canoe, fish and swim.
+When our collective social distancing ends, here are some places we long to revisit.

 Set on a 70-acre island near Bolton Landing, this large wedding cake of a hotel has been keeping families happy for well over a century.
 The white clapboard resort overlooks the aptly named Dome Island and takes advantage of this beauty strip to offer swimming, boating, parasailing, banana boat rides, fishing, a fitness center with aerobics classes and yoga, indoor and outdoor tennis courts, summer camps for the kids, and an outdoor pool and hot tub.